Shree-Analyst/SafetyNet_Marketing_Analysis/README.md

 # Recommendations:

 Our insights enable the marketing team to improve resource allocation and adjust marketing strategy for efficiency gains.
-Based on our findings, we would recommend the marketing team the following:
+Based on our findings, we would recommend the following:

+#### Reallocate budget from underperformers:
-- **Reallocate budget from underperformers**: $11k allocated to poorly performing Golden Years Security & #InsureYourHealth campaigns neither increases awareness nor generates signups. **Reallocating these resources to Health For All & Compare Health Coverage can boost CTR by 17% and Signup Rate by 13%.**
+- $11k allocated to poorly performing Golden Years Security & #InsureYourHealth campaigns neither increases awareness nor generates signups. **Reallocating these resources to Health For All & Compare Health Coverage can boost CTR by 17% and Signup Rate by 13%.**
-- **Expand Customer Testimonials to high-performing campaigns**: With a high CTR, high Signup Rate, and low CPS, specifically for Compare Health Coverage, expanding Customer Testimonials to Health For All, #CoverageMatters, and #Healthy Living will **generate new, economical signups**.
+#### Expand Customer Testimonials to high-performing campaigns:
+- With a high CTR, high Signup Rate, and low CPS, specifically for Compare Health Coverage, expanding Customer Testimonials to Health For All, #CoverageMatters, and #Healthy Living will **generate new, economical signups**.
+#### Identify campaign-type paris:
-- **Identify campaign-type paris**: Work with the marketing team to evaluate further campaign-type links such as Compare Health Coverage-Customer Testimonials and #CoverageMatters-Product Promotion to **surface insights on attractive copies that increase awareness & generate signups**.
+- Work with the marketing team to evaluate further campaign-type links such as Compare Health Coverage-Customer Testimonials and #CoverageMatters-Product Promotion to **surface insights on attractive copies that increase awareness & generate signups**.

-We would also recommend the **product team** the following:
+#### Re-evaluate offering:
-- **Re-evaluate offering**: Examine product offering due to poor performance (high CPS & few signups) of Platinum & Bronze plans. **Consider eliminating the platinum plan** & making improvements to the bronze plan.
+- We recommend the product team to examine product offering due to poor performance (high CPS & few signups) of Platinum & Bronze plans. **Consider eliminating the platinum plan** & making improvements to the bronze plan.

 # Caveats & Next Steps: